Capillary/ecom-api-document/source/includes/_order.md

 ```

  Lets you cancel specific items of an order (partial cancellation).
-However, you can cancel an order item only if
+You can cancel an order item only if

 * The logged in user has sufficient permission to cancel
 * The order is either in Authorized (A) or Pending (P) Status